autokey/autokey/About.md

 	* Ignore the case of the typed abbreviation.
 	* Trigger when typed as part of a word.
 	* Trigger immediately without requiring a trigger character.
-* A **window filter** can be defined for any action so that the the hotkey or abbreviation that triggers the action will be ignored unless the currently-active window matches its filter.
+* A **window filter** can be defined for any action so that the hotkey or abbreviation that triggers the action will be ignored unless the currently-active window matches its filter.